-We can’t include tree works, control of invasive weeds (e.g. Japanese Knotweed), removal of bulk waste, animal or human waste within this service.
+Tree works, control of invasive weeds (e.g. Japanese Knotweed), removal of bulk waste, animal or human waste is not included in the Grounds Maintenance service.

 What level of service can you expect?

-Communal cleaning takes place in a hybrid cycle, which means that every site is visited in two week cycles (unless otherwise specified), but if issues affect the area between these times a contractor will return.
-The main areas that communal cleaning covers are:
+Communal Cleaning takes place in a hybrid cycle, which means that every site is visited in two-week cycles (unless otherwise specified), The main tasks completed during each visit includes:

-- Cleaning of floor areas – vacuuming carpets (where electric points are available), sweeping and mopping of non-carpeted floors.
+• Vacuuming carpeted areas (where electric points are available) or sweeping and mopping of non-carpeted floors.

-- Cleaning of internal windows, sills and frames, in reach of the cleaners.
+• Cleaning of internal windows, sills and frames.

 What level of service can you expect?

-The window cleaning framework requires windows above ground level to be cleaned using an environmentally friendly Pure Water Pole system.
-This type of system allows windows to be cleaned without the operator leaving the ground which is much safer for both the operator and our customers.
+Windows above ground level will be cleaned using an environmentally friendly Pure Water Fed Pole System.
+This type of system allows windows, sills and frames to be cleaned without the operative leaving the ground, which is much safer for both the operative and our customers.

 The pure water cleans the windows without the use of detergents, using the water flow and a flexible brush to loosen dirt and leave the window even cleaner than using traditional detergents.